Angel Food Cake Baking Tips

 Baking Tips

-• Preheat oven to 375°F and use an oven thermometer to ensure accuracy.
+• Preheat your oven to 375°F and use an oven thermometer to ensure accuracy.

 • Bake the cake on rack position 2 (as mentioned above).

-• The cake is done when the top looks dry and springs back when lightly touched with your fingertip.
+• The cake is done when the top looks dry and springs back lightly when touched.
 It should feel set—not sticky or wet.

-• Once baked, invert the cake pan immediately.set it upside down on a glass bottle or funnel to cool completely and prevent collapsing.
+Once baked, invert the cake pan immediately.
+Set it upside down on a glass bottle or funnel to cool completely—this helps prevent collapsing.

 Removing the Cake from the Pan

-• Once cool, gently run a thin knife or rubber spatula around the edges of the pan.
+• Gently run a thin knife or rubber spatula around the edges of the pan.

 • Invert and lift the cake out carefully.